 What’s even more surprising is that 87% of remote workers now say they feel more connected than when they worked in an office, according to a recent Harvard Business Review study.

 But massive studies can only tell you so much.
-Hearing actual stories from people who spend their days (and nights) working from home is the easiest way to understand how to be productive when you’re not in the office.
+Hearing actual stories from people who work from home all day (and sometimes night) is the easiest way to understand how to be productive when you’re not in the office.

 I spoke with each member of the RescueTime team to understand how they structure their workday, what tools they couldn’t live without, and what they do to stay productive while working at home.